Nonprofit Technology Roadmap

 1Assume the Project Is Bigger Than It Sounds

-Most nonprofit technology projects are not one thing.
+Most nonprofit technology roadmap projects are not one thing.

 They are bundles.